nubs/bizgolf/README.md

 function loadHole($holeName);

 /**
- * Judges the user submission on the given image against the given hole
+ * Judges the user submission for a language against the given hole
  * configuration.
  *
  * @param array $hole The hole's configuration.  @see loadHole() for details.